kavithasub/solution-test-toolkit/README.md

 Test artifacts deployment is handled by the set of shell scripts which are specific to the solution.
 Travelocity.com & Playground apps are the main artifacts we use in the identity server solutions.
 You can find the samples shipped with IS from https://github.com/wso2/product-is/tree/5.x.x/modules/samples.

-Lets consider **Solution 02** as an example.
-Inside the directory, we can see below hierarchy of files.
+Lets consider **Solution 02** from the Identity server solutions [list] (https://medium.facilelogin.com/thirty-solution-patterns-with-the-wso2-identity-server-16f9fd0c0389) as an example.
+Inside the [directory] (https://github.com/wso2-incubator/identity-test-integration/tree/master/solution02/src/test), we can see below hierarchy of files.
 All other scenarios should have the same hierarchy of contents.

 ```
 .